 However, a small percentage of patients may not be suitable for various reasons.
 Factors that may prevent some patients from receiving an implant include:

-Prior to the placement of a dental implant a thorough oral and general health examination is required, from which we will provide you with a comprehensive treatment plan.
+We provide all dental implant services from our clinic in Cotton Tree.
+Prior to the placement of a dental implant a thorough oral and general health examination is required.
+Based on the examination findings we will provide you with a comprehensive treatment plan.
 This examination is essential so that Sunshine Coast Smile Centre can determine the most suitable placement option for your implant.

-Placed under a local anaesthetic with clinical precision, the procedure involves making only a minor incision in your gumline and your implant being gently guided into its pre-determined position.
+Placed under a local anaesthetic with clinical precision, the procedure involves making only a minor incision in your gumline.
+Your implant can then be gently guided into its predetermined position.
 The incision is closed with a few stitches.
 Many patients report little to no discomfort and return to work and their normal routine the following day.
 Should you experience any discomfort after the anaesthetic has worn off, an over the counter pain relief medication can be taken.

-After your implant has integrated (usually 3 months later) it is uncovered and an attachment referred to as an abutment is secured.
+After your implant has integrated (usually 3 months later) it is uncovered.
+An attachment referred to as an abutment is then secured.
 It is to this abutment that your replacement tooth is permanently attached.

 A thorough oral hygiene routine is just as important for your implant as it is for your natural teeth.
-Even though your implant is titanium and your replacement teeth are made from high-grade porcelain, your surrounding teeth and gums are still vulnerable to decay and gum disease.
-We recommend a dental examination and clean appointment every six months to ensure your implant and natural teeth remain in perfect health.
+Your implant is titanium and your replacement teeth are made from high-grade porcelain.
+However, your surrounding teeth and gums are still vulnerable to decay and gum disease.
+We recommend a dental examination and clean appointment every six months.
+This is the best way to ensure your implant and natural teeth remain in perfect health.

 If you have missing teeth and want them replaced, we provide dental implants Sunshine Coast residents trust.
 So call us to make an initial appointment today.